 The Jersey Off Road Bicycle Associations represents NJ’s mountain bikers.
 We advocate;

-- That said, we support single use trails for a unique experience(s) e.g. the Appalachian Trail, or a bicycle flow trail
+- Most trails should be multi-use by default.
+That said, we support single use trails for a unique experience(s) e.g. the Appalachian Trail, or a bicycle flow trail

 - All existing woods roads should be multi-use.
 This includes un-mapped double track.

 - Existing trail networks should be reorganized into stacked loops based on difficulty.
 Initially by blazing if possible, additionally by adding new trails.

 - Where possible trails and trail heads, should connect people, places and parks.

 - Overnight camping along leave no trace ethics should be allowed and encouraged.

 - Mobilization for Stags Starts May 19, 2022

 - JORBA Awarded Fox Factory Trail Trust GrantThe grant was awarded for Stags, NJ’s first adaptive mountain bike trail.
 Stags will be New Jersey’s first accessible trail for adaptive riders.
 Originally conceived as a reroute around an unsustainable section of the legacy Hewitt-Butler trail in Jungle Habitat, Stags was designed to reduce the number of turns to avoid building separate trails for… Continue reading JORBA Awarded Fox Factory Trail Trust Grant

 - Join Us for BIKEPassaicCounty’s Public Meeting: 5/11 (Wed) at 6pm